bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 		Example: SUNDAY

-- DO NOT specify the jaloclass attribute for an item type
+- DO NOT specify the jaloclass attribute for an item type as jalo is deprecated
+- DO NOT define collection types

 #### Item Attributes